 7 | WRITING A MASTER MEAL PLANNER LIST

-Instead of trying to remember things you want to make for dinner, write down a master list of everything you and your family eats.
+Instead of trying to remember things you want to make for dinner, write down a master list of everything you and your family eat.

 Categories the areas by Red Meat, Chicken, Meatless, Seafood, etc.

-Next time your struggling to come up with meal ideas for the week just take a look at the master list and within minutes instead of an hour, you will have pulled together your Meal Plan.
+Next time you struggle to come up with meal ideas for the week just take a look at the master list and within minutes instead of an hour, you will have pulled together your Meal Plan.

 8 | TECH FREE SUNDAY